krisztin/foodpoison-chrome/README.md

 - The API fetch now has a condition that checks if there's a result, if not then a custom made "no result" image pops up _(see above image)_
 - Proper (final?) placement of the rating/certificate image

+### Day 5 - I'm not alone...and this extension is not unique

+After reading up on how to publish an extension (surprisingly easy) I've taken one last peak at the results when you type in Deliveroo.
+So turns out someone else has aleady made a similar extension (only theirs is a tad better as it works with Just Eat as well, not to mention the code quality).
+Problem was, they used the phrase *scores on doors* which I've never heard before for Food Hygiene Ratings so I dismissed that extension the first time I've checked.
+Oh well.

+#### What I've managed to accomplish today:

+- Learned how to publish an extension.
+And then found a billion little reasons not to publish just yet.
+- When clicking the rating you are now taken to the FSA information page on it.
+- Got a bit upset about the whole duplicate issue and then totally did not cry about how much better his code was...:sweat_smile: